Hawker Tempest: Tempest Mk.VI

 The original Tempest V prototype, HM595, was extensively modified to serve as the Tempest VI prototype.
 On 9 May 1944, HM595 made its first flight after its rebuild, flown by Bill Humble.
 In December 1944, HM595 was dispatched to Khartoum, Sudan to conduct a series of tropical trials.
-During 1945, a further two Tempest V aircraft, EJ841 and JN750, were converted to the Tempest VI standard in order to participate in service trials at RAF Boscombe Down.
+During 1945, two more Tempest V aircraft, EJ841 and JN750, were converted to the Tempest VI standard in order to participate in service trials at RAF Boscombe Down.

 At one point, 250 Tempest VIs were on order for the RAF; however, the end of the war led to many aircraft programs being cut back intensively, leading to only 142 aircraft being completed.
 For a long time, it was thought there were Tempest VIs that had been converted for target towing purposes; however, none of the service histories of the aircraft show such conversions and no supporting photographic evidence has been found.
-The Tempest VI holds the distinction of being the last piston-engined fighter in operational service with the RAF, having been superseded by jet propelled aircraft.
+The Tempest VI was the last piston-engined fighter in operational service with the RAF, having been superseded by jet propelled aircraft.